khonsulabs/bonsaidb/crates/bonsaidb-local/local-feature-flags.md

 ## Feature Flags

 By default, the `full` feature is enabled.
-These features are prefixed by `local-` when being enabled from the omnibus `bonsaidb` crate.

 - `full`: Enables all the flags below
 - `async`: Enables async-compatible types